MIAGroupUT/carotid-segmentation/docs/Transforms/Centerline.md

 Default will perform the pipeline on all participants with a raw image.
 - `--force` is a flag that forces the application of the transform in the chosen output directory, even if the transform was already performed in this folder.

+!!! note "verbosity"
+    To increase the verbosity of the algorithm, add `-v` right between `carotid` and `transform`.
+    Debug outputs can be obtained with `-vv`.

 ## Default parameters